- Do I need to meet all eligibility criteria before applying for entry to the Fellowship Training Program?

 The application fee for Application Period 2 incurs a surcharge.

-The latest date an applicant can commence training in the relevant training year is the census date published on the website.
+The latest date an applicant can commence training in the relevant training year is the census date published HERE.

 The applying officer must have the appropriate delegation from the health setting/organisation to complete the application form for the Fellowship Training Program.